 E-commerce website owners pay a third-party called a Certificate Authority (CA) to verify who the company is and that its transactions are authentic.

-Web browsers, like Google Chrome, Firefox, and Internet Explorer maintain lists of Certificate Authorities they consider trustworthy.
-When you access what should be a secure website, the site presents its security certificate to your browser.
-If the certificate is up-to-date and from a trusted Certificate Authority, you are allowed to log in and complete your transactions, warning-free.
+Web browsers, like Google Chrome and Firefox, maintain lists of Certificate Authorities they consider trustworthy.
+When you access a secure website, the site presents its security certificate to your browser.
+If the website certificate is up-to-date and from a trusted Certificate Authority, you are allowed to log in and complete your transactions.

 CACert is a free, community-driven Certificate Authority.
 Volunteer CACert Assurers meet with site owners to review your ID documents in person.
-Unfortunately, CAcert’s certificates aren’t trusted in major browsers, and they only come included in a few open-source operating systems.
+Unfortunately, major browsers don’t trust CACert, and they only come included in a few open-source operating systems.